Heuristical and numerical considerations for the carbuncle phenomenon: Introduction

-All these investigations have in common that (a) they intend to find a single source for the carbuncle, (b) do not take into account the order of the scheme, and (c) do neither distinguish between the contribution of entropy nor shear waves to the carbuncle.
-The most surprising is case (b) since it is well known that in higher order schemes the carbuncle is much weaker than in first order; for very high orders, it is even completely absent.
+Most these investigations have in common that they (a) intend to find a single source for the carbuncle, (b) do not take into account the influence of the order of the scheme---they usually compare different Riemann solvers in a scheme with fixed order---, and (c) do not distinguish between the contribution of entropy or shear waves to the carbuncle.
+The most surprising is case (b) since it is well known that in higher order schemes the carbuncle is much weaker than in first order; for very high orders, it is essentially absent.
 The purpose of this paper is to fill these gaps in research.
 We want to study the influence of the (1d) stability of the shock position and the 2d or 3d features such as vorticity separately.
 In this course, we also try to separate the influences of entropy and shear waves.
 But the main focus (and main novelty) of this study is that we investigate the influence of the order of the scheme on the stability of the (1d) shock position.
 We will show how increasing the order of the scheme, despite of lowering the numerical shear viscosity, stabilizes the 1d shock position.

 The outline of the paper is as follows: In Section~\ref{sec:review-theory} we give a short representative review of some theoretical results.
 The insight gained by these results provides us with the guidelines for our numerical experiments.
 In Section~\ref{sec:revi-numer-schem}, we give a review of the schemes we use in our numerical experiments.
 The numerical test cases are introduced in Section~\ref{sec:disc-test-cases}.
 The main results are presented in Sections~\ref{sec:infl-one-dimens} (one-dimensional issues) and~\ref{sec:infl-two-dimens} (multi-dimensional issues), followed by some conclusions and directions for further research in Section~\ref{sec:concl-direct-furth}.